 Pizza Margherita Napoletana

-The canonical Neapolitan pizza is a thin, charred disc with a raised cornicione, dressed with San Marzano tomato, fior di latte or buffalo mozzarella and fresh basil, baked in a wood-fired oven at 485 degrees Celsius for 60 to 90 seconds.
+The canonical Neapolitan pizza: a thin charred disc with a raised cornicione, dressed with San Marzano tomato, fior di latte mozzarella and basil, baked in a wood-fired oven at 485 degrees Celsius.

 Where: L'Antica Pizzeria da Michele, Gino e Toto Sorbillo, 50 Kalo di Ciro Salvo, Pizzeria Brandi, Concettina ai Tre Santi